25 Awesome at-Home Raspberry Pi Project Ideas

 18 – Garage opener with car plate recognition

-But it is probably the most complete so that you can adapt it to your needs.
+I saw a lot of garage door opening projects while researching this list.
+But it is probably the most complete, so you can adapt it to your needs.

-- Detect a car in front of the garage.
+• Detect a car in front of the garage.

-- Read the car plate.
+• Read the car’s license plate.

-- Detect the model of the car.
+• Recognize the model of the car.

-- Open the garage door if necessary.
+• Open the garage door if it’s allowed to enter.

 All this works on a Raspberry Pi equipped with a simple camera.

-Car plate verification uses the OpenALPR service and the program triggers a GPIO event for opening and closing the garage doors.
+Car plate verification uses the OpenALPR service, and the program triggers a GPIO event for opening and closing the garage doors.

 Source: Randomnerdtutorials